claudionanni/getdata-011-project/CodeBook.md

 ### feature

   * Description: The feature measured.
-The following describes how to interpret each feature name(name were transformed to made them easy to understand)
+The following describes how to interpret each feature name, names were transformed to made them easy to understand and legal in R.
     * Prefix:
       * time: time domain signal
       * frequency: fast fourier transformed